Vansitha/game-network-simulator/README.md

 # How to run the program
 - The program has 3 different modes to choose from where each mode is activated with differnt command line argunemnts.

-- Mode1: Running no command line argunments will display on how to use the program.
-- eg: python3 gameofcatz.py
+- Mode1: Display usage information
+- `python3 gameofcatz.py`
-- To select an option in the interative mode type the character within the brackets
+- To select an option in the interative mode type the number within the brackets
-- eg: (1).
-Loadfile -> type '1' to select the load file option

-- Mode2: Running with "-i" flag as a command line argunement will activate the interative testing enviornment
+- Mode2: Interactive testing environment
-- eg: python3 gameofcatz.py -i
+- `python3 gameofcatz.py -i`

-- Mode3: When run with "-s [inputfile.txt] [outputfile.txt]," the simulation mode is activated, and the routes for the supplied input file are generated and output to the filename specified.
+- Mode3: Simulation mode
-eg: python3 gameofcatz.py -s inputfile.txt outputfile.txt
+- `python3 gameofcatz.py -s inputfile.txt outputfile.txt`

 Version 1.0